 Kubernetes CrashLoopBackOff

-Encountering CrashLoopBackOff means your Kubernetes pod is repeatedly crashing and backing off restart attempts; this guide explains how to diagnose and fix it.
+Encountering CrashLoopBackOff means your Pod keeps crashing and Kubernetes is backing off restart attempts; this guide explains how to fix it.

 What This Error Means